 Dermatopathology is the study of skin diseases seen with a biopsy.
-It requires a duel knowledge of skin diseases and pathology to interpret skin biopsies.
+It requires a dual knowledge of skin diseases and pathology to interpret skin biopsies.

 What is dermatopathology compared to dermatology?
 Dermatopathology is a specialization of dermatology and pathology that focuses on skin diseases.
 It requires extra training and additional board certification specific to skin diseases.
 A dermatopathologist is trained both in a dermatology clinic as well as in a pathology lab.
 We know what it’s like to see patients in a clinic and observe their skin conditions visually, but we also have studied pathology to understand how different cancers show up on the skin on a microscopic level.